Journaling benefits show that it can be a powerful tool for healing.

 Making time for self-care is an important part of your healing, as it encourages you to focus on your own needs.

-Learning to live more mindfully or practicing yoga could be good habits to adopt.
+Understanding the benefits of mindfulness or practicing yoga could be good places to start.

 20. Write about a person in your life who has had a positive impact on you.

 Need to heal your relationship with money?

 If you’re looking to make sense of your finances as a part of your healing process, then take a look at our journal prompts for a money mindset.